morvenn/Techcom/how to create a github page.md

 ```
 remote_theme: pmarsceill/just-the-docs
 ```

 **Wait, what is _config.yml?**

 The `_config.yml` is the main configuration file for Jekyll in your repository.
 It typically contains only those configuration options which are rarely changed.

-The example of the yml file can be like this:
+The yml file can be something like this:

 ![another_example](config_description.jpg)

+**Is that all?**

+Basically yes, but of course it would be nice if the site had some content.
+So upload some .md documents to your repository, maybe some images.
+Upload everything to your GitHub using GitHub Desktop.